 As an example from my life, after a full day of performing procedures in a heavy lead apron, my left leg will get many trigger points.
 I use “The Claw” to work those out before exercising for the day as that will allow those muscles to work better at protecting my joints.
 Meaning an ounce of prevention by getting rid of trigger points goes a long way.

 The upshot?
 Taming trigger points in your ITB and vastus lateralis is a critical skill you should master.
 You can use the crazy foam rollers that vibrate or have draconian studs or you can use “The Claw”.
-Either way, getting rid of the trigger points in your legs before working out may just save your joints in the long run!
+Either way, getting rid of the trigger points – hence the vastus lateralis pain – in your legs before working out may just save your joints in the long run!